bids-standard/bids-specification/src/02-common-principles.md

     due to different subject response or randomized nature of the stimuli).
 Run is a synonym of a data acquisition.

+## Compulsory, optional, and additional data and metadata

+The following standard describes a way of arranging data and writing down metadata for a subset of neuroimaging experiments.
+Some aspects of the standard are compulsory.
+For example a particular file name format is required when storing structural scans.
+Some aspects are regulated but optional.
+For example a T2 volume does not need to be included, but when it is available it should be saved under a particular file name specified in the standard.
+This standard aspires to describe a majority of datasets, but acknowledges that there will be cases that do not fit.
+In such cases one can include additional files and subfolders to the existing folder structure following common sense.
+For example one may want to include eye tracking data in a vendor specific format that is not covered by this standard.
+The most sensible place to put it is next to the continuous recording file with the same naming scheme but different extensions.
+The solutions will change from case to case and publicly available datasets will be reviewed to include common data types in the future releases of the BIDS specification.

 ## File name structure

 File names consist of chains of *entities*, or key-value pairs, a *suffix* and an